hoangnguyent/ibm-websphere-maven-sample/README.md

 Set the correct value: 1.1 for WAS 9.0.5.11 and the older; 2.0 for the newer.
 Save the setting and restart the Server.

 Refer: https://www.ibm.com/docs/en/siffs/2.0.0?topic=troubleshooting-javaxservletservletexceptioncould-not-find-endpoint-information

+## 5. The application started successfully.
+But the changes in the code still have not taken effect
+After doing Maven build, you may forget to refresh the module sample-EAR.
+Refresh it and re-publish the Application.

 # Contribute
 Hoang Nguyen.
 Skype: hoang.nt124